heuer/segno-quark/README.rst

 dot_color           Color of the dots which the smiley should eat, default:
                     ``#fc0``
 ghosts              Number of ghosts, default: ``5``.
 If set to ``0``, no ghost
                     appears.
-Note: Setting this a very high value may cause an infinite loop iff number of ghosts > number of available dark modules.
+Note: Setting this to a very high value may cause an infinite loop iff number of ghosts > number of available dark modules.
 Additionally, the QR Code may not be readable by common QR Code decoders.
                     The positions of the ghosts are choosen at random.